Broulee - Tomakin

 Broulee - Tomakin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Broulee-Tomakin, as per the latest Census evaluation, 80.9% of dwellings were houses while 19.1% consisted of semi-detached homes, apartments, and other types.
-This compares to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Broulee-Tomakin stood at 52.2%, similar to Non-Metro NSW, with mortgaged properties accounting for 27.5% and rented dwellings making up 20.3%.
+The dwelling structure in Broulee-Tomakin, as per the latest Census, consisted of 80.9% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
+Home ownership in Broulee-Tomakin was at 52.2%, with the rest of dwellings either mortgaged (27.5%) or rented (20.3%).
 The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro NSW's average of $1,517.
-The median weekly rent figure was $360, compared to Non-Metro NSW's $320.
-Nationally, Broulee-Tomakin's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent figure was recorded at $360, compared to Non-Metro NSW's $320.
+Nationally, Broulee-Tomakin's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing